JMcWhorter150/friyay_one/slidedeck.md

 Exercise:
 -
 - Take a user's input for a number, and then print out all numbers from 1 to that number.
 For any number divisible by 3, print 'fizz'.
-For any number divisible by 5, print 'buzz'
+For any number divisible by 5, print 'buzz'.
+Any number divisible by 3 AND 5, print 'fizzbuzz'.

 ---

 Exercise 2:
 -
-- Write a program that asks the user for a numerical input, 'n', and prints out the next 'n' leap years.
+- Write a program that asks the user for a numerical input, 'n', and prints out the next 'n' numbers of the fibonacci sequence.
+(1, 1, 2, 3, 5, 8, 13, 21, 34...)